drshahizan/AI-Innovation/assignment/ass1/Product Group/readme.md

 Don't forget to hit the :star: if you like this repo.

-# Assignment 1: Transformative Waves: A Comprehensive Case Study on AI Adoption in Indonesian Manufacturing
+# Assignment 1: AI Tools Impact Analysis on Indonesian Business Landscape

 | Name          | NPM  | Task            |
 | ------------ | -------------- | --------------- |